 The Hard Copy Era Is Over

 Laurens Smith has been with USU for 11 years, serving in the provost’s office.
 The Jon M. Huntsman School of Business led USU’s efforts for better reporting in order to meet the Association to Advance Collegiate Schools of Business (AACSB) accreditation standards, and the university as a whole saw the value, Smith shared.
 “We felt the days of hard copy or paperwork when it came to faculty evaluation were behind us,” he said.
-Now, USU uses Digital Measures by Watermark for annual reviews and accreditation reporting, and for reporting on its mission as a land-grant research university, especially the activities of its Extension and Agricultural Experiment Station.
+Now, USU uses Faculty Success (formerly Digital Measures) by Watermark for annual reviews and accreditation reporting, and for reporting on its mission as a land-grant research university, especially the activities of its Extension and Agricultural Experiment Station.

 In its first phase of faculty activity reporting, USU focused on making it easy to collect faculty productivity, teaching, research and service.
 Now in its second phase, USU drills into data, providing the granular snapshots that faculty, department chairs, deans and central administration can use to see what’s happening with faculty activity.
 It also uses Activity Insight data for visualizations created to provide insight to various USU stakeholders.